Non-Archimedean and motivic stationary phase formulas: The non-Archimedean local field case

-\begin{remark} Definition \ref{def:analytic} is also valid for valued fields of the form $\KK = K\ls t$ for a characteristic zero field $K$.
-In this case, we choose the natural valuation and the uniformiser $\varpi_{K\ls t} = t$.
-See Definitions \ref{def:analytic-mot1} and \ref{def:analytic-mot2} for a uniform version. \end{remark}
+\begin{rema} Definition~\ref{def:analytic} is also valid for valued fields of the form $\KK = K\ls t$ for a characteristic zero field $K$.
+In this case, we choose the natural valuation and the uniformizer $\varpi_{K\ls t} = t$.
+See Definitions~\ref{def:analytic-mot1} and~\ref{def:analytic-mot2} for a version which is uniform in the field $K$. \end{rema}